ibm-cloud-docs/containers/cs_integrations_helm.md

 <br />

-## Deprecated: Installing Helm v2 in your cluster
+## Installing Helm v2 in your cluster
 {: #install_v2}

 [Helm v3 was released on 13 November 2019](https://helm.sh/blog/helm-3-released/){:external}.
 Helm v2 requires you to set up the Helm server, Tiller, which is removed in Helm v3.
-Install Helm v2 only if you have specific requirements to use Helm v2 in your cluster.
+Because Tiller requires a specific service account due to security issues, install Helm v2 only if you have specific requirements to use Helm v2 in your cluster.
 Otherwise, [install the latest release of Helm v3](#install_v3).
-{: deprecated}
+{: note}

-### Deprecated: Setting up Helm v2 in a cluster with public access
+### Setting up Helm v2 in a cluster with public access
 {: #public_helm_install}

 If you have a classic cluster that is connected to a public VLAN, or a VPC cluster with a subnet that is configured with a public gateway, you can install the Helm server Tiller by using the public image in the Google Container Registry.